 - How do I organize data into groups?

 - How do I reference Past?

-You can also export the picture in a number of bitmap formats (JPG, TIF etc.), but the quality is not so good and you can not easily edit the graphic.
-You can also copy-paste the image as a bitmap by clicking the "Copy" button under the graphic (from Past version 3.09 onwards).
+You can also export the picture in bitmap formats (JPG, TIF etc.), but the quality is not so good and you can not easily edit the graphic.
+Or you can copy-paste the image as a bitmap with the "Copy" button under the graphic.

 Many analyses require that you specify groups.
 This requires a separate group column, containing a group identifier for each row.
 In the example below (1), there is a group column called "Lithology", with two groups LS (limestone) and MS (marlstone).
 To tell the program that "Lithology" is a group column, first select the "Column attributes" box above the spreadsheet.
 This will bring up two extra rows at the top of the spreadsheet (2).
 Then click a few times on the "Type" cell of the group column, to bring up a small menu where you can select "Group" (3).
 Then click somewhere else on the spreadsheet to update, and you can deselect "Column attributes" if you wish.
 The group column should now be marked with a G (4).

 Hammer, Ø., Harper, D.A.T., Ryan, P.D.
 2001.
 PAST: Paleontological statistics software package for education and data analysis.
 Palaeontologia Electronica 4(1): 9pp.